-This section specifies the procedure for determining the specific sentence to be formally imposed on each count in a multiple-count case.
-The combined length of the sentences ("total punishment") is determined by the adjusted combined offense level.
-To the extent possible, the total punishment is to be imposed on each count.
-Sentences on all counts run concurrently, except as required to achieve the total sentence, or as required by law.
+1. In General.-This section specifies the procedure for determining the specific sentence to be formally imposed on each count in a multiple-count case.
+The combined length of the sentences ("total punishment") is determined by the court after determining the adjusted combined offense level and the Criminal History Category.
+Except as otherwise required by subsection (e) or any other law, the total punishment is to be imposed on each count and the sentences on all counts are to be imposed to run concurrently to the extent allowed by the statutory maximum sentence of imprisonment for each count of conviction.